-The majority of the population within the study area (approximately 85 percent) is white.
+The majority of the population within the study area (approximately 85 percent) is white with approximately 15 percent minority populations.
 Minority groups in the study area include: Black or African American (6.2 percent), Hispanic or Latino (4.5 percent), persons who identify as two or more races (3.2 percent), Asian (1.0 percent), and small numbers (less than one percent) who are American Indian and Alaska Native, Native Hawaiian and other Pacific Islander, or identify as some other race.
-Minority population percentages in the study area are generally similar to those in the surrounding counties but less than those of the states of Tennessee and Alabama, where minorities comprise approximately 29 percent and 37 percent of the total population, respectively (Table 3-15).
+In the secondary comparison geographies, total minority populations (i.e., all non-white and Hispanic or Latino racial groups combined) comprise approximately 37 percent and 29 percent of the populations of Alabama and Tennessee, respectively, which is comparatively higher than the total minority population in Lauderdale, Lawrence, and Wayne counties (ranging from approximately 9 to 18 percent).
+(Table 3-15).

-The average per capita income within the study area is \$34,393, which is higher than that of the surrounding counties and largely consistent with the per capita income in the states of Alabama (\$33,344) and Tennessee (\$36,040).
+The nationwide poverty level is determined annually by the USCB and varies by the size of family and number of related children under 18 years of age.
+The 2023 USCB Poverty Threshold for an individual under the age of 65 is an annual income of \$15,852, and for a family of four with two children it is an annual income of \$30,900 (USCB 2023).
 The percentage of the study area population falling below the poverty level (approximately 11 percent) is lower than that of the surrounding counties (ranging from approximately 13 percent to 20 percent) and the states of Alabama and Tennessee (approximately 16 percent and 14 percent, respectively).
-The civilian labor force within the study area is 11,625, with an unemployment rate of 5.0 percent.
-This unemployment rate is generally consistent with that of the reference geographies (Table 3-15).